 Rock and Roll Birthdays

-Welsh guitarist, singer,songwriter, and producer Dave Edmunds is 70.
-He had a huge hit with a 1970 cover of Smiley Lewis‘ I Hear You Knockin’, then in the mid 70’s teamed up with Nick Lowe to form the band Rockpile, who despite having a very meat-and-potatoes traditional rock and roll sound, were largely relegated to “New Wave” radio in the U.S., where stations had homogenized their sound in a lighter, more female-oriented direction with heavily-produced bands like Journey and REO Speedwagon dominating their playlists.
+Welsh guitarist, singer,songwriter, and producer Dave Edmunds is 72.
+He had a huge hit with a 1970 cover of Smiley Lewis‘ I Hear You Knockin’, then in the mid 70’s teamed up with Nick Lowe to form the band Rockpile, who despite having a very meat-and-potatoes traditional rock and roll sound, were largely relegated to “New Wave” radio in the U.S.